flecsi/flecsi/doc/sphinx/src/build.rst

 ***************

-FleCSI can be configured to run with different distributed-memory runtimes, including Legion and MPI.
+FleCSI can be configured to run with different distributed-memory runtimes, including Legion, HPX, and MPI.
 FleCSI also has support for various fine-grained, node-level runtimes, including OpenMP, Kokkos, and the C++17 extensions for parallelism.
 Full documentation for FleCSI